godaddy/node-connect-qos/README.md

   rate limiting by setting to `0`.
 * **maxHostRate** (default: `40`) - Maximum rate if lag is <= minLag.
 * **maxHostRatio** (default: `0`) - If a given host receives the specified threshold (`0.1` = 10%)
-  all **source IP's** hitting that host will be blocked.
+  a `hostViolation` will be returned.
 This prevents a single host
 	from accounting for excessive traffic and is an effective method for combating very large attacks.
 * **minIpRate** (default: `0`) - Minimum rate if lag is >= maxLag.
 Disable